maketaio/openapi/README.md

-# OpenAPI Codegen for Go
+# An opinionated OpenAPI toolset for Go